This is a foreign exchange guide to Canada, Canadian dollar currency news plus CAD transfers and travel tips.

 Canadian dollar (CAD) in the markets

-The Canadian dollar was the worst performing G10 currency in the first quarter of 2018.
+The Canadian dollar was the worst performing G10 currency in the first quarter of 2018 but in the first two months of the second quarter, it bettered all but the US dollar.

 The interactive chart below shows the CAD to USD exchange rate for the previous 3 months with rate alerts for days when the exchange rate moved up or down significantly or for 30 day highs and lows.